krasimir-zhelezov/rust-blockchain-simulator/README.md

 * Add a web interface to visualize the chain

 # License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License (Non-Commercial).